Podcast: All the latest from the SCN family of Steelers shows, Tuesday Edition

 Listen to the show on the player below:

-The Steelers’ Cutting Room Floor: The Steelers high turnover on the defense puts even more on Minkah Fitzpatrick
+The Steelers’ Cutting Room Floor: The Steelers will lean heavily on the men in the trenches in 2023

-There’s been wholesale changes on the Steelers defense, but the constant that is Minkah Fitzpatrick has a lot on his plate.
+The Steelers reloaded on defense in 2023, but they will lean heavily on the defensive line to carry them through.
+Let’s take a closer look.
 Steel Curtain Network’s Geoffrey Benedict examines this and more with an audio film study on the latest episode of SCN’s “The Cutting Room Floor”.

 Check out the rundown of the show: